This conversation explores the connection between rape and suicide and considers what our theology on suicide is, and if it needs to shift.

 Write your own blog post to share your ministry experience with others.

-In this post, an anonymous CRC congregant shares his journey of recognizing, remembering, and processing the abuse he endured.
+This story is part of Safe Church Ministry's SOS series.
+In this post, an anonymous CRC congregant shares his second blog of his journey of recognizing, remembering, and processing the abuse he endured.

 I wonder what our faith communities would look like if we chose to embrace our tension and conflict, to value relationship with others more than being right.